laminsaidy/BloogifyPP5/README.md

 - On the home page, you can view the latest blog posts.
 - Use the sorting options to arrange blog posts by date, views, or likes.
 - Navigate through multiple pages of blog posts using pagination.

+### Deployment

+This project is deployed through Heroku.

+These steps were taken for the deployment:

+- Create an account or log in to Heroku.

+- On the dashboard, in the right corner click the button that says "New" and choose "Create New App".

+- Pick a name of the app.
+The name has to be unique because it can't match any other name being used.

+- Select your region, United States or Europe.

+- "Create App".

+- On the menu at the top of the page, go to the Settings Tab.

+- Scroll down to Config Vars and click "Reveal Config Vars".

+- Add a new Config Var and enter PORT in the keybox and 8000 in the valuebox.

+- Under Config Vars you will find Buildpacks.

+- Click "Add Buildpacks".

+- Select python.

+- Repeat this step but select nodejs.

+- Important to know: The python has to be picked before the nodejs, if it is not you can change the order by click and drag to correct the order.

+- Scroll back to the top of the page, to the menu and go to the Deploy Tab.

+- Select GitHub as the deployment method and confirm.

+- Search for you repository name and connect that.

+- Scroll down to the bottom of the page and there you can choose if you want the deploys to be Automatic or Manually.
+The Manually deployed branches needs redepolying each time the repository is updated.

+- Click "View" to see the live site.